zikriyeurkmezcengiz/ai-agents-for-beginners/07-planning-design/README.md

 Large Language Models (LLMs) can generate structured output (e.g. JSON) that is easier for downstream agents or services to parse and process.
 This is especially useful in a multi-agent context, where we can action these tasks after the planning output is received.
 Refer to this <a href="https://microsoft.github.io/autogen/stable/user-guide/core-user-guide/cookbook/structured-output-agent.html" target="_blank">blogpost</a> for a quick overview.

-Below is an example Python snippet that demonstrates a simple planning agent decomposing a goal into subtasks and generating a structured plan:
+The following Python snippet demonstrates a simple planning agent decomposing a goal into subtasks and generating a structured plan:

 ### Planning Agent with Multi-Agent Orchestration